-Dr. Gilbo: The typical experience is that patients neither see nor feel the radiation; it is like getting an x-ray but with higher energies.
+You will neither see nor feel the radiation.
+It is like getting an X-ray.
 The radiation is painless and non-invasive.

 Does radiation therapy have side effects?

-Dr. Gilbo: The most common side effects of radiation therapy are fatigue and skin reactions, which are managed by your radiation oncologist.
+The most common side effects of radiation therapy are fatigue and skin reactions.
+Your radiation oncologist will help you manage side effects.

-Dr. Torres: The fatigue is not all day long but only at certain times of the day and usually short-lived.
-The skin reaction varies; it could be as little as some redness of the skin or as severe as a sunburn.
-Side effects are more likely during the middle of the full treatment schedule.
-We see our patients every week and assess their side effects.
+Usually, fatigue is not all day long and only at certain times of the day.
+Skin reactions vary; it could be as little as some redness of the skin or more bothersome like a sunburn.
+Side effects do not start right away, and in fact are more common at the end of the treatment.

 The bottom line: Radiation is one of the main pillars of cancer treatment.
-Radiation treatments are individualized based on the type and stage of cancer, location, previous treatments and patient preferences.
-At Nuvance Health, patients receiving radiation therapy are supported all the way through their treatment from a team of cancer specialists and support services.
+Your care team should develop an individualized treatment plan based on the type and stage of cancer, location, previous treatments and your preferences.